cockroachdb/docs/v2.0/partitioning.md

 ### Repartition a Table

 Consider the partitioned table of students of RoachLearn.
 Suppose the table has been partitioned on range to store the current students on fast and expensive storage devices (example: SSD) and store the data of the graduated students on slower, cheaper storage devices(example: HDD).
 Now suppose we want to change the date after which the students will be considered current to `2018-08-15`.
-We can achieve this by using the [`ALTER TABLE`](alter-table.html) command.
+We can achieve this by using the [`PARTITION BY`](partition-by.html) subcommand of the [`ALTER TABLE`](alter-table.html) command.

 {% include copy-clipboard.html %}
 ~~~ sql